Giffy/lca-lc-foundations/README.md

 - Update your .env file you created with your new LangSmith API Key.

-For more information on LangSmith, see our docs [here](https://docs.langchain.com/oss/python/langchain/studio).
+For more information on LangSmith, see our docs [here](https://docs.langchain.com/langsmith/home).

 ### Environment Variables

-This course makes use of the module dotenv, which reads key-value pairs from a .env file rather than relying on preset system environment variables.
+This course uses the [dotenv](https://pypi.org/project/python-dotenv) module to read key-value pairs from the .env file and set them in the environment in the Jupyter notebook.
+They do not need to be set globally in the terminal.

 ### Development Environment

-Two popular IDEs that can use notebook files are [Jupyter](jupyter.org/install) and [Cursor](https://cursor.com/download).
+Two popular IDEs that can use notebook files are [Jupyter](https://Jupyter.org/install) and [Cursor](https://cursor.com/download).
 Jupyter can be installed locally in the virtual environment with pip if desired.